lwjglgamedev/lwjglbook-bookcontents-leg/README.md

 ## Comments are welcome

 Suggestions and corrections are more than welcome (and if you do like it please rate it with a star).
-[Please send them](https://www.gitbook.com/book/lwjglgamedev/3d-game-development-with-lwjgl/contact) and make the corrections you consider in order to improve the book.
+Please send them using the discussion forum and make the corrections you consider in order to improve the book.